markus-ebke/Blender-Lightsheet/README.md

 ## Installation

-**Download link** (for Blender 3.2, 3.6 and 4.1): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest
+**Download link** (for Blender 3.2, 3.6 and 4.2): https://github.com/markus-ebke/Blender-Lightsheet/releases/latest

 Download the .zip file.
-In Blender's preferences window go to the Add-ons section and use the `Install...` button to install it.
+In Blender's preferences window go to the Add-ons section, click the dropdown menu in the topright corner and select `Install from Disk...`.
+Navigate to the downloaded file and install it.

-The operators will be placed in a new panel in the 3D-View sidebar, progress for long running operators is printed to the terminal window.
+You can access the Lightsheet tools via a panel in the 3D-View sidebar.
+Also, progress for long running operators is printed to the terminal window.
-There is a combination of settings where Blender 2.8 might crash!
-See [Drawbacks](#drawbacks).

 Example file: [Lightsheet Examples.blend](./examples/Lightsheet%20Examples.blend)